lykwan/everything/README.md

 With this application, users will be able to:

+- [ ] Login to the app with their Facebook account,
 - [ ] Gather all news feed into one, consistent looking feed,
-- [ ] Customizable application list,
-- [ ] The option for users to customize their feed further by implementing their own plugins for our framework
+- [ ] The option for users to customize their feed further by implementing their own plugins for our framework (instructions on github README)

 ### Bonus Features